 Friends LA has built strong relationships with our parents.
-They've told us that what they need to achieve their hopes and dreams are people who believe in their power, potential and contributions.
+They've told us that what they need in order to achieve their hopes and dreams are people who believe in their power, potential and contributions.
 We are here for them - no matter what - to provide them the support they need so they can be there for their children.

 The youth and families we serve are resilient in the face of systemic and institutional barriers.
 Those systems, and the resulting trauma they create, negatively impact both our youth and their caregivers, which is why Friends LA is so focused on building a strong 2Gen model.
 This is especially true for our parents - most of whom are former foster youth themselves.

 According to the Harvard Business School of Oregon, every $1 invested in program youth returns $7 to the community.
 That $7 return on investment becomes almost $27 when siblings, classmates and the next generation are included in the equation.

 Our model is real, and it works – for youth, for caregivers, and for the generations that follow.